sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-Moreover, if we include the sub-object we filter on, which is an array, in the selection set, the filter is then implicitly applied unless specified otherwise.
+Additionally, if we include the sub-object array we are filtering on, in the selection set, the filter is then implicitly applied unless otherwise specified.

-From the above query, let's add `books` to the selection set.
+In the quercode snippet above, let's add `books` to the selection set using the query below .
 ```
 {
     authors(filter: {book: {genre: {_eq: "Thriller"}}}) {